eviljoe/evilmusic/README.md

 #### em.database.home
 Specifies the location of the database.
 EvilMusic uses a file system database ([Derby](http://db.apache.org/derby/)) to store information about the user's music library.

 `$home` is a special keyword to represent the current user's home directory.
-If this directory starts with `$home`, the `$home` will be replaced with the user's home directory.
+If this property starts with `$home`, the `$home` will be replaced with the user's home directory.
 For example, if the user is "eviljoe", a directory specified as `$home/db` will actually use `/home/eviljoe/db` as the database home directory.

 `$timestamp` is a special keyword to represent a timestamp.
 The first instance of `$timestamp` found within the property value will be replaced with a timestamp.
 For example, a directory specified as `/foo/$timestamp/bar` will be interpreted as `/foo/2015-01-15-23-30-15-666/bar` (assuming the current time is January 15th 2015 11:30:15.666 PM).

-*Default Value:* `$home/.evilmusic`<br/>
+*Default Value:* `$home/.evilmusic/db`<br/>
 *Example Usage:*
  * `em.database.home=$home/db`
  * `em.database.home=/foo/bar/database-home`